Igor Gorbachyov: Early life and education

-Igor Olegovich Gorbachyov was born October 20, 1927 in Leningrad in the family of a civil engineer.
+Gorbachyov was born October 20, 1927, in Leningrad in the family of a civil engineer.

 Upon graduation from school in 1945, he entered the philosophy faculty of Leningrad University.
 During his studies, Igor Gorbachyov played in the student theater.
 At the All-Union show of amateur talent, he took first place for the role of Khlestakov in the play "The Inspector General".
 The student was noticed, and soon was invited to the same role in the film The Inspector General (1952), directed by Vladimir Petrov.

 Theatre

-In 1952, Igor Gorbachyov was accepted into the troupe of the Gorky Bolshoi Drama Theater without theatrical education.
+In 1952, Gorbachyov was accepted into the troupe of the Gorky Bolshoi Drama Theater without theatrical education.
 He played the role of Don Cesar de Bazan in the play "Rui Blas" by Victor Hugo, Florindo Areutusi in "The Servant of Two Masters" by Carlo Goldoni, Shvandu in the production of "Lyubov Yarovaya" by Konstantin Trenev.